astewart64/Java-Practice/README.md

 IfElsePractice.java - Demonstrates basic usage of If/Else loops in a few different ways, including checking if weeather is right for a bike ride, the largest of three numbers, if a series of user-supplied numbers are the all unique, and calculates the distance between two given points.

+RockPaperScissors.java - Plays a series of games of Rock Paper Scissors with the computer.